Brought to you by PoliceOne Academy

 Seek quick refreshers on some of the time-tested and proven responses for police officer contacts with ASD subjects — this is where that 10-minute training concept fits in.
 For example, during ILEETA 2011, I sat down with Susan Hamre for a video interview on the subject of police encounters with ASD persons.

-Check out video of my interview with Susan Hamre, talk with your shift about this subject, and stay safe out there.
+Check out my interview with Susan Hamre, talk with your shift about this subject, and stay safe out there.